jam-py/jamdocs/README.rst

 ========

-JamDocs is a web interface for `Sphinx <http://www.sphinx-doc.org/en/master/>`_ documentation generator.
+JamDocs is a web interface for `Sphinx <http://www.sphinx-doc.org/en/master/>`_ documentation generator built with `Jam.py <http://jam-py.com/>`_.
 It makes it very easy to create intelligent and beautiful documentation.

 Requirements
 ============